harshita-ramchandani/Computer_Networks_Assignment1/README.md

 Harshita Ramchandani- 20110074
 Ishani Chogle- 20110048

+Please make sure to insatll the 'pcap' library installed in your system, by running the command:
+$sudo apt-get install libpcap-dev

 Part1 the code is to be complied with the command
 $gcc -o part1 part1.c -lpcap